Install GitLab Runner using the official GitLab repositories

 2 09E5 7083 F34C CA94 D541 BC58 A674 BF81 35DF A027 revoked 2023-04-26 revoked key

-If for any reason it’s needed that skel directory will be used to populate the newly created $HOME directory, the GITLAB_RUNNER_DISABLE_SKEL variable should be set explicitly to false before package installation.
-For example:
+If you need to use the skel directory to populate the newly created $HOME directory, you must set the GITLAB_RUNNER_DISABLE_SKEL variable explicitly to false before you install the runner:

 export GITLAB_RUNNER_DISABLE_SKEL=false; sudo -E apt-get install gitlab-runner